Nikos1001/Nikos1001.github.io/arenacorrupt.md

 ```

 Now if we read from `importantNumber`, we'll actually be reading memory intended for `mostImportantNumber`!
-At best, this will somehow lead to a crash during development that the programmer can then dutifuly hunt down and bring to justice.
+At best, this bug will somehow lead to a crash during development, at which point the programmer can then dutifuly hunt down and bring to justice.
 It will be a pain to find, though.
 But worst of all, these kinds of bugs can easily slip through and go unnoticed until they creep up somewhere else and cause all kinds of nightmares, at which point the unfortunate developer will pay the ultimate price.
 So the question is: how do you make sure that you find all the bugs of this sort during development to avoid provoking the wrath of the powers that be?

 Here's the solution I came up with while implementing Nost: *intentional memory corruption*.
 It works like so: when you clear the arena, set every byte allocated to a random value.
 In code,